QuickBase/interview-demos/ai/README.md

 - This exercise should take no more than 4 hours.
 If you find yourself taking more time, you are probably overthinking it.
 - If you have questions about the requirements, please ask us.

-## Presentation
-- You don't need to prepare any PowerPoint presentations.
-- You are welcome to create documents that accompany your code to illustrate your decisions.
-- Be able to run the program

 ## Requirements